Valuation Menu

 7. Adaptability

-Readily absorbs loanwords; standardized across major dialects.
+Readily absorbs loanwords; comparatively easy standardization across major dialects.

 Comparison Highlights